 If you are interested in: what to visit, what to see or what’s the weather like in December – please read our guide to the top attractions in Lanzarote.

-So, here is our list of top 21 attractions and things to do in Lanzarote:
+So, here is our list of the top attractions and things to do in Lanzarote: